 Neighbors celebrate their resilience one year after Holiday Fire near Goleta

-SANTA BARBARA COUNTY, Calif. - The holiday fire burned on the Friday night after the Fourth of July last year, but it isn't named after that holiday, it is named after the Holiday Hills near Goleta.
+SANTA BARBARA COUNTY, Calif. - The Holiday Fire burned on the Friday night after the Fourth of July last year, but it isn't named after that holiday, it's named after the Holiday Hills near Goleta.

-Athough they don't know the cause of the wind driven fire burned more than 100 acres and ten homes.
+The cause of the wind driven fire that burned more than 100 acres and ten homes is still unclear.

 Landscaper Gary Gruetzmacher was surprised to lose his home.